cargomail-org/grip/README.md

 ## 3-Legged OAuth 2.0 Identity Propagation

-The sequence diagram illustrated in Figure&nbsp;3 shows the 3-legged identity propagation flow for the user authenticated at the IdP, where the client requests access to resources stored on the RS on-behalf-of the authenticated user.
+The sequence diagram illustrated in Figure&nbsp;3 shows the 3-legged identity propagation flow for the user authenticated at the IdP, where the client requests access to resources stored on the RS on behalf of the authenticated user.

 The sequence diagram is self-explanatory; the OIDC authentication flow is omitted for clarity.